jamiedidthis/quartz/content/notes/the trust checklist.md

 ---
 - see also: [[notes/the relationship abuse checklist|the relationship abuse checklist]] — safety and trust are key factors in whether a relationship is abusive or not
+- see also: [[notes/trust is a very simple thing|trust is a very simple thing]] — patterns of behavior are generally very trustworthy
-- see also: [[notes/the boundary is a meeting place|the boundary is a meeting place]] — appropriate boundaries aren’t just a limit, but a meeting place
+- somewhat related: [[notes/the boundary is a meeting place|the boundary is a meeting place]] — appropriate boundaries aren’t just a limit, but a meeting place